Dr RS Bridger

-I used a formal management system to deliver at the pace required by the project, which may vary from 5-years, to a couple of days for a risk assessment of a workstation.
-Our tasking documentation aims to de-risk projects by making explicit the deadlines, milestones, dates associated with milestones, outputs, constraints and dependencies of any project (and the resource requirements).
-In this way, we can track progress against a defined timeline and take action, as required.
+I used a formal management system to deliver at the pace required by the project, which varied from 5-years, to a couple of days for a risk assessment of a workstation.
+Our tasking documentation aimed to de-risk projects by making explicit the deadlines, milestones, dates associated with milestones, outputs, constraints and dependencies of any project (and the resource requirements).
+In this way, we tracked progress against a defined timeline and take action, as required.
 When timely outputs are required, we respond by letter, although the standard output is the INM Report.
 The Institute is a Centre of Excellence in Occupational Health therefore external peer-reviewed publication is supported.
 This work cannot be allowed to impinge on delivery to customers, but it is valued nonetheless.
-My policy is to encourage staff to use their time effectively working on research articles in their own time if necessary on the understanding that success will be rewarded with a recommendation for a special bonus award.
+My policy was to encourage staff to use their time effectively working on research articles in their own time if necessary on the understanding that success will be rewarded with a recommendation for a special bonus award.
 I also use the merit awards and other incentives to reward delivery, thereby inculcating a more entrepreneurial culture.

 In the last few years, I have collaborated with the Royal Norwegian Navy and the University of Bergen, by co-supervising a Ph.D on the automation of bridges on fast patrol craft.
 I examined a Ph.D at the Department of Maritime Studies and Shipping at Chalmers University in Sweden.